elivz/accessible-toggle/README.md

 We are open to contributions, see [CONTRIBUTING.md](CONTRIBUTING.md) for more info.

-### Misc
+### Thanks

+This script was inspired by [A11y Toggle](https://github.com/edenspiekermann/a11y-toggle).

-This module was created using [generator-module-boilerplate](https://github.com/duivvv/generator-module-boilerplate).
+The project structure was created using [generator-module-boilerplate](https://github.com/duivvv/generator-module-boilerplate).